Information Saves Lives Rapid Response Fund

 The Fund directly supports media outlets, organizations and individuals reporting on COVID-19 for underserved communities around the world.

 Update: Please note the Rapid Response Fund is currently closed to new applicants.
-Our most recent grantees were contacted July 6; the final batch of grantees will be contacted no later than August 7.
+Our most recent grantees were notified in August.

 Meet the Grantees

-Two grantees, Abdullahi Mire and Isabela Ponce, discuss how the grants are making a difference for their work:
+Two grantees, Prisca Koffi and Isabela Ponce, discuss how the grants are making a difference for their work:

 Advance Youth Radio, South Sudan Advance Youth Radio uses media to champion youth empowerment and improve employment opportunities.
 They will use their funding to promote social distancing through interactive radio programming and to update the public with critical information about COVID-19 through public service announcements and live talk shows.
 They also plan to distribute 100 free solar powered radios to youth and vulnerable communities.